nepx/halfix/compatibility.md

 ## Linux

-A recurring theme here is that the mouse and/or keyboard is not detected by the Linux kernel.
-I'm pretty sure that it's a hardware issue.
+~~A recurring theme here is that the mouse and/or keyboard is not detected by the Linux kernel.
+I'm pretty sure that it's a hardware issue.~~ Fixed in [this commit](https://github.com/nepx/halfix/commit/779b81c98e049be78aacb3c7f0d6882f9a16cc37).

 ### ISO Linux
 Boots from CD and runs.